-- Never get under the lower unit while it is tilted, even when the tilt support lever is locked.
-Severe injury could occur if the outboard motor accidentally falls. - Body parts can be crushed between the motor and the clamp bracket when the motor is trimmed or tilted. - Be sure no one is near the outboard motor before performing this check. - Check the power trim and tilt unit for any sign of oil leaks.
+- Never get under the lower unit while it is tilted, even when the tilt support knob is locked.
+Severe injury could occur if the outboard motor accidentally falls. - Body parts can be crushed between the motor and the clamp bracket when the motor is trimmed or tilted. - Be sure no one is near the outboard motor before performing this check. - 1.
+Check the power tilt unit for any sign of oil leaks.

-- 1. Trim and tilt rod - 2.
-Operate each of the power trim and tilt

-- switches to check that all switches work. - Tilt the outboard motor up and check that the trim and tilt rod is pushed out completely. - Check that the trim and tilt rod is free of corrosion or other flaws. - Tilt the outboard motor down.
-Check that the trim and tilt rod operates smoothly.
+- 1. Tilt rod - 2.
+Operate each of the power tilt switches to check that all switches work. - Tilt the outboard motor up and check that the tilt rod is pushed out completely. - 4.
+Check that the tilt rod is free of corrosion or other flaws. - 5.
+Tilt the outboard motor down.
+Check that the tilt rod operates smoothly.

-Battery
+EMU36581 Battery